 Latest Complera Lawsuit Updates

-2024 Update – Multiple lawsuits against Gilead Sciences, the manufacturer of Complera, continue to progress through the court system.
-Plaintiffs allege that Gilead knew about the serious kidney and bone risks associated with tenofovir disoproxil fumarate (TDF) but failed to disclose these dangers while actively working to delay the development of safer alternatives.
+- 2024 Update: Multiple lawsuits against Gilead Sciences, the manufacturer of Complera, continue to progress through the court system.
+Plaintiffs allege that Gilead knew about the serious kidney and bone risks associated with tenofovir disoproxil fumarate (TDF) but failed to disclose these dangers while actively working to delay the development of safer alternatives [2].

-2023 Developments – Several bellwether trials have been scheduled to help determine the potential value of Complera cases.
+- 2023 Developments: Several bellwether trials have been scheduled to help determine the potential value of Complera cases.
 These initial trials are critical in establishing precedents for subsequent litigation and potential settlement frameworks for the thousands of cases pending nationwide.

-2022 Consolidation – Courts have consolidated many individual Complera lawsuits into coordinated proceedings to streamline the litigation process.
+- 2022 Consolidation: Courts have consolidated many individual Complera lawsuits into coordinated proceedings to streamline the litigation process.
 This allows for more efficient handling of similar cases while still preserving each plaintiff’s right to individual compensation based on their specific injuries and circumstances.

 FDA Reports and Statistics